 Pancreatitis can be mild or severe.
 Acute cases tend to be more severe and chronic cases tend to be milder.
 Mild cases may require little to no treatment.

 What Causes Pancreatitis in Cats?

 Unfortunately, 90% of the time we never find out.
 We have some idea of possible risk factors, though.

-- There may be an association with pancreatitis and inflammatory bowel disease.
-The theory is that the abnormal intestinal disease leads to an overgrowth of bacteria.
-These bacteria are able to crawl up the pancreatic duct and cause infection in the pancreas.
+- There may be an association between pancreatitis and inflammatory bowel disease.
+The theory is that abnormal intestinal disease leads to an overgrowth of bacteria.
+These bacteria can crawl up the pancreatic duct and cause infection in the pancreas.

 - Trauma (getting hit by a car or falling from a great height).

 - Toxoplasma (a parasite) infection can involve the pancreas, although it almost always involves other tissues as well.

 - Hypotension (low blood pressure) especially under anesthesia.

 - Organophosphate insecticide exposure.
 Organophosphates are not commonly used in flea control anymore but they are readily available in hardware and garden stores.
 They are also in some flea collars.